Eye dialect

-Eye dialect is the use of deliberately nonstandard spelling for standard pronunciation.
-The term was coined by George Philip Krapp to refer to a literary technique that implies the standard pronunciation of a given word that is not well-reflected by its standard spelling, such as wimmin to more accurately represent the typical English pronunciation of women.
-However, eye dialect is also commonly used to indicate that a character's speech is vernacular (nonstandard), foreign, or uneducated.
+Eye dialect is a writer's use of deliberately nonstandard spelling either because they do not consider the standard spelling a good reflection of the pronunciation or because they are intending to portray informal or low-status language usage.
+The term was coined by George Philip Krapp to refer to a literary technique that implies the standard pronunciation of a given word that is not well-reflected by its standard spelling, such as wimmin to represent more accurately the typical English pronunciation of women.
+However, eye dialect is also commonly used to indicate that a character's speech is vernacular (nonstandard), casual, foreign, or uneducated, often to be humorous.
 This form of nonstandard spelling differs from others in that a difference in spelling does not indicate a difference in pronunciation of a word.
-That is, it is dialect to the eye, rather than to the ear.
+That is, it is a "dialect to the eye", rather than "to the ear".

 Use

 Most authors are likely to use eye dialect with restraint, sprinkling nonstandard misspelling here and there to serve as a cue to the reader about all of a character's speech, rather than as an accurate phonetic representation.

 While mostly used in dialogue, eye dialect may appear in the narrative depiction of altered spelling made by a character (such as in a letter or diary entry), generally used to more overtly depict characters who are poorly educated or semi-literate.